 Social Sciences Major

-Completion of the major consists of 60 units.
+Social Sciences majors are required to complete 48 units.
 All courses in the major must be completed with a grade equivalent of 2.00 or better.
-Additionally, students must complete a Social Sciences portfolio and fulfill all Core Curriculum requirements.
+Additionally, students must complete a Social Sciences graduation portfolio.

 Code | Title | Units |